-The full suite of eigenfunctions explained 61 % of the variation in community assembly.
-Forward selection identified a reduced set of five (Eig2, 3, 4, 5 and 7; Table 2), the combination of which explained 45 % of the variation in community assembly.
-This reduced set of variables represented two types of spatial submodels: broad-scale (inter-
+The full suite of eight eigenfunctions explained 61% of the variation in community assembly.
+Forward selection identified a reduced set of five (Eig2, 3, 4, 5 and 7; Table 2), the combination of which explained 45% of the variation in community assembly.
+This reduced subset of variables represented two types of spatial submodels: broadscale (inter-reef and across reef distances of hundreds of metres to several kilometres) and fine-scale (within reef distances of tens to a few hundred metres).

-The full suite of environmental variables explained a total of 56 % of the variation in assembly.
-Forward selection of environmental variables reduced this set of variables to two topographic (aspect and RPI) and two hydrographic (C and C) variables

-15 to two topographic (aspect and BPI) and two hydrographic (C{MAX} and C{SD}) variables, which explained nearly as much variation, with 40% of changes in community composition attributed to gradients in these key variables.
+The full suite of environmental variables explained a total of 56% of the variation in assembly.
+Forward selection of environmental variables reduced this set of variables to two topographic (aspect and BPI) and two hydrographic ($C{\rm MAX}$ and $C{\rm SD}$) variables, which explained nearly as much variation, with 40% of changes in community composition attributed to gradients in these key variables.